 The survey was conducted because the agency wants to update its bylaw that governs air pollution and increase fees for authorized air emissions from businesses, which are based on the potential health impact of the contaminants.

-Fee rates have gone largely unchanged since they were established in 2008, yet the cost of providing air quality regulatory services has increased and so has the understanding of the dangers associated with air emissions, according to an agency report that accompanies the survey.
+Fee rates have gone largely unchanged since they were established 2008, yet the cost of providing air quality regulatory services has increased and so has the understanding of the dangers associated to air emissions, according to an agency report that accompanies the survey.

 The survey found that most residents believe businesses emitting pollutants should pay for the air quality program, with some residents saying property taxes should help pay for a portion of the cost.